DolevGabay/varonis/README.md

 ### 1. Code Structure:
 - **Modules**:
-  - **Service Modules**: Separate modules for handling configurations and misconfigurations of different services (e.g., AWSModule, GitHubModule).
+  - **Service Modules**: Separate modules handle configurations and misconfigurations for different services (e.g., AWSModule, GitHubModule).
+These modules exemplify polymorphism, as each one implements a common interface or base class, allowing them to be used interchangeably.
+This design enables the system to manage various services uniformly, calling the same methods (e.g., check_configuration, fix_misconfiguration) on any service module without needing to know the specifics of each service.
   - **Detection Module**: Contains logic for detecting misconfigurations based on predefined rules and patterns.
   - **Remediation Module**: Contains logic for fixing detected misconfigurations, either automatically or with user approval.
   - **Logging and Reporting Module**: Functions for logging all actions and generating detailed reports on system performance and issues detected.